fideloper/How-EE-Works/README.md

 **Templates are used to house and display content.** This is often either a listing of `Entries` or a single entry.
 A template may be a page listing recent blog articles or videos (multiple `Entries`) or might contain only an indivisual blog article or video (a single entry).

+## Further Reading
+* This [blog post](http://www.lucentwebdesign.co.uk/index.php/blog/entry/content_modelling_with_expressionengine) contains a great overview of the same concepts as above.
+* More from ExpressionEngine directly found [here](http://expressionengine.com/user_guide/getting_started/the_big_picture.html).

+## Coming Soon
+ExpressionEngine development concepts.
+No code, just an overview.